godotengine/godot-docs/classes/class_rigidbody.rst

 | *Getter* | is_able_to_sleep()   |
 +----------+----------------------+

-If ``true`` the RigidBody will not calculate forces and will act as a static body while there is no movement.
+If ``true``, the RigidBody will not calculate forces and will act as a static body while there is no movement.
 It will wake up when forces are applied through other collisions or when the ``apply_impulse`` method is used.

 .. _class_RigidBody_contact_monitor: